Antonio Roma: Career

-Probably the most remembered save by Antonio Roma was the penalty executed by Brazilian River's player Delem, that he sent to the corner.
+Probably the most remembered save by Antonio Roma was the penalty executed by River Plate's Brazilian player Delém, that he sent to the corner.
 With only two rounds before the end of the 1962 championship, Boca and its all-time derby River Plate shared the first position at the local league.
 The decisive match was played at La Bombonera, Boca Juniors home stadium.
-Boca was ahead 1:0 when referee Nai Foino conceded a penalty to River.
+Boca was ahead 1–0 when referee Nai Foino awarded a penalty to River.
 After the save, the public invaded the field delaying the continuation of the match for 11 minutes.
 River was not able to change the score, and Boca finally won that championship after defeating Estudiantes de La Plata in the next round.

-Roma also played with the Argentina national football team, including at the 1962 FIFA World Cup and 1966 FIFA World Cup.
+Roma also played with the Argentina national team, including at the 1962 FIFA World Cup and 1966 FIFA World Cup.
 He made a total of 42 appearances for his national team between 1956 and 1967.